 Brian Bradley scored a goal on Nov.
 24, 1992, to help the Tampa Bay Lightning beat the Maple Leafs 3-2.
 This was his eighth straight game with a goal and pushed his point streak to 13 games in a row, both franchise records.

 Glenn Anderson played in his 1,000th career game on Nov.
 24, 1993, as the Maple Leafs lost 5-3 to the Calgary Flames.

 A decade later, on Nov.
 24, 2003, Mathieu Biron of the Florida Panthers scored a goal on Sabres goaltender Martin Biron.
 This marked the first time in 23 years that a player scored a goal on his brother.
 Phil Esposito was the last player to do so when he got the puck past his brother Tony on Nov.
 5, 1980.

-Also, on Nov.
+Finally, on Nov.
 24, 2014, Marc-Andre Fleury led the Penguins to a 3-2 overtime win versus the Boston Bruins.
 The victory was the 300th of his career.
-He was the third-youngest goaltender to join the 300-win club, at 29 years and 361 days old.
+He was the third-youngest goaltender to join the 300-win club at 29 years and 361 days old.
 Martin Brodeur and Terry Sawchuk were the only two netminders who were younger when they won their 300th game.

 Happy Birthday to You

 A total of 26 current and former NHL players have been born on Nov.
 24. The most notable of this group are goaltender Eddie Johnston (86), Gino Cavallini (59), Keith Primeau (50), Fred Brathwaite (49), David Booth (37), Mike Hoffman (32), Dryden Hunt (26), Carsen Twarynski (24), Brinson Pasichnuk (24) and Jeremy Swayman (23).